Nicolas-Reyland/Aquila/README.md

 # Aquila
 Aquila is a programming language designed to make algorithms easier to understand, whether by humans or by computers.
 The [Code Vultus project](https://github.com/Nicolas-Reyland/Code-Vultus) is a good example use-case of the Aquila programming language.

-You can find an Aquila interpreter here.
+You can find an interpreter here.
 It is still in development.
 Come back in June 2021 to have a final product!
 The documentation is unfinished, but you can stil peak into it :^) !

 To compile the Interpreter: